weshallpassthiscourse/The-Fellowship-of-the-Code-2026/chapters/chapter-2-paths-and-choices.md

 # The Red Book of Westmarch - Chapter 2: Decisions

-> "We wants it, we needs it – but we must not let them have it." - Gollum
+> “All we have to decide is what to do with the time that is given us.” - Gandalf

 ## Table of Contents